Valentyn1997/semi-supervised-text-classification/README.md

 Gain of accuracy is only marginal.
 FixMatch heavily relies on diverse augmentations (useful for image classification).
 Unfortunately, augmentations for text data don't provide enough inductive bias for semi-supervised text classification.

 Another issue we faced were the generation of augmentations, as it could not be tenzorized.
-Thus, it was performed offline and saved as temporary files.
+Thus, it was performed offline and augmentations were saved as temporary files.

 <p><small>Project based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>. #cookiecutterdatascience</small></p>